 Citation Information :

-Mascarenhas AN, Urs P, Shree CC, Pooja H, Lakhotia R, Nagar P. Minimizing Odontophobia in Children Using Colored Compomers in Restorative Pediatric Dentistry.
+Mascarenhas AN, Urs P, Shree CC, HR P, Lakhotia R. Minimizing Odontophobia in Children Using Colored Compomers in Restorative Pediatric Dentistry.
 J South Asian Assoc Pediatr Dent 2022; 5 (2):75-81.

 Aim: To assess the levels of dental anxiety in children receiving restorations of multicolored compomers compared with those receiving traditional composite.